-As part of the comprehensive review, SMUD staff performed a risk analysis using the bow-tie approach.
+As part of the comprehensive review of the WMP, SMUD staff performed a risk analysis using the bow-tie approach.
 The risk analysis included discussions of risk reductions due to project completions in the UARP and PCA.
 Impacts of climate change, drought and summer heat storms were also discussed.